Skip to content

 Not logged in automatically

-Chrome cookie import requires access to Chrome’s Safe Storage.
-On macOS, you’ll be prompted to allow Keychain access.
+On macOS, the import needs access to Chrome’s Safe Storage, so you’ll be prompted to allow Keychain access.
 Click Allow to enable automatic login.

 App won’t start